mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 bead braclet and necklace and a small Buddha statue for a personal altar.

-My usual practice consisted of a small amount of yoga such a standing position to wake myself up and then proceeded to basic box breathing for a few minutes to calm myself down.
-Once sufficiently both energized and rested I meditated on my solar practice while in rhythm subvocalizing a dharani (I preferred Om Shanti Shanti Shanti.)
-My preferred meditation position being easy pose although sometimes I found using a meditation bench easier.
+My usual practice consisted of a small amount of yoga such as standing tree pose to wake myself up and then proceeded to basic box breathing for a few minutes to calm myself down.
+Once sufficiently both energized and rested I meditated on my solar plexus while in rhythm subvocalized a dharani (I preferred Om Shanti Shanti Shanti.)
+My preferred meditation position for my back being easy pose although sometimes I found using a meditation bench easier.

 None of this is really necessary of course.
 If you remember summer break lying on bed doing nothing just watching the blanket rise and